jonathanj/manner/docs/predicates.rst

      return function (v) { return v >= a && v <= b; };
    }

-Often predicates are implemented in terms of basic predicates, while not strictly required this tends to result in a collection of small composable functions which means easier testing and greater implementation flexibility.
+Often predicates are implemented in terms of boolean predicates, while not strictly required this tends to result in a collection of small composable functions which means easier testing and greater implementation flexibility.

-Creating a predicate from a basic predicate is so common that there is a public helper, ``predicate``, in Manner to do this.
+Creating a predicate from a boolean predicate is so common that there is a public helper, ``predicate``, in Manner to do this.
 Here is the implementation of the ``between`` predicate:

 .. code-block:: javascript

    import * as P from "manner/predicates";
-   import * as PB from "manner/predicates/basic";
+   import * as PB from "manner/predicates/boolean";
    /** Between `a` and `b`, inclusively. */ let between = P.predicate(PB.between, a_message);